 Many of the Company's casino customers choose to earn points under its customer loyalty programs.
 As points are accrued, the Company defers a portion of its casino revenue based on the estimated standalone value of loyalty points being earned by the customer.
 The standalone value of loyalty points is derived from the retail value of food, beverages, hotel rooms, and other goods or services for which such points may be redeemed.
 A liability related to these customer loyalty points is recorded, net of estimated breakage and other factors, until the customer redeems these points for various loyalty program benefits, primarily for "free casino play," complimentary dining, or hotel stays, among others, depending on each property's specific offers.
 Upon redemption, the related revenue is recognized at retail value within the department providing the goods or services.
 Unredeemed points are forfeited if the customer becomes and remains inactive for a specified period of time.
-Such liabilities were approximately \$0.7 million for each of June 30, 2023 and December 31, 2022, and these amounts are included in "other accrued liabilities" on the consolidated balance sheets.
+Such liabilities were approximately \$0.8 million for September 30, 2023 and \$0.7 million for December 31, 2022, and these amounts are included in "other accrued expenses and current liabilities" on the consolidated balance sheets.